paoespinozarias/Mapping-OWLtoOAS/README.md

           nullable: true
 ```

-The next example shows how to define a Data Property of the Professor subclass:
+In addition, the following example shows how to define a Data Property of the Professor subclass.

 TTL
 ```ttl